 Describing his work as "a process of conflict with the ambiguous space between representation and abstraction", Wood-Evans resists the urge to provide easy readings or instantly accessible compositions.
 He invites the viewer to pause and quietly contemplate a series of multi-layered paintings that denote a common visual language built through our shared history and consumption of art imagery.

 Wood-Evans’ work has been exhibited at galleries in London and across the UK, as well as international art fairs.
 He has worked with museums including Nottingham Castle Museum & Art Gallery and The Holburne, Bath.
 Wood-Evans’ work can be found in private collections internationally, including collections in New York, Malaysia, London, Antwerp and Miami.
 He holds a BA Hons in Fine Art from Falmouth University, and was subsequently awarded a scholarship from the Royal Academy for classical study at the Prado museum in Madrid.
-The artist currently lives and works in Hastings, East Sussex.
+The artist currently lives and works near Lewes, East Sussex.